Rice and peas: History

 Rice and peas, a one-pot Creole dish that originated in the Caribbean during the colonial era, includes a mixture of ingredients, cooking techniques and spices influenced by various ethnic groups in the region.

 The Spanish, the first European arrivals to the Americas, contributed many peas/bean dishes and rice dishes.
 They also introduced Asian rice to the Caribbean and Latin America, as well as herbs and spices like garlic, thyme, onion, and oregano.
-Kidney beans, another key ingredient, are thought to have originated in Peru around 8,000 B.C., and cultivars were dispersed throughout the Americas by indigenous Amerindian tribes by 500 B.C., then later the Spanish and Portuguese, who introduced them to other parts of the world.
+Kidney beans, another key ingredient, are thought to have originated in Peru around 8,000 B.C., and other native cultivars including black turtle beans, pinto beans, and lima beans used in the dish, were dispersed throughout the Americas by indigenous Amerindian tribes by 500 B.C., then later the Spanish and Portuguese, who introduced them to other parts of the world.

 Similarly, the Amerindians cultivated pimento, and they spread Capsicum chinense cultivars throughout the region, including Scotch bonnet and other peppers used in the dish.

-The Africans who arrived during slavery and indentureship also influenced the dish.
+The Africans who arrived during slavery and indentureship also influenced the dish, especially with the use of pigeon and cow peas.
 Along with the Spanish, Portuguese, French, English, Dutch and East Indians, they contributed to the introduction and cultivation of rice in the region.
 Pigeon peas (also called Congo or Angola peas), which originated in India and were domesticated there 3500 years ago, were also introduced by the Spanish and Portuguese, from Africa.

 Throughout the Caribbean and Latin America, they are referred to as gandule, guandules or guandu (Spanish and Portuguese), gungo (Jamaican Patois) and pwa kongo or pwa di bwa (French Creole)— which were possibly derived from Bantu dialects, ngungu or wandu (Kongo) and oanda (Angolan Kimbundu).

 The name "rice and peas" was originally used by Jamaicans to identify the dish.

 In 1961, Frederic G. Cassidy said the dish had been referred to as Jamaica's coat of arms.
 The recipe is said to have spread throughout Central America, by enslaved and free Africans and Creoles who migrated to the area with British settlers, as well as merchants and labourers from Jamaica, between the mid-17th and 20th centuries.

 Jamaican Christmas side dish—"rice and (Jerusalem) peas".
 This native cultivar of peas is tiny, but it gives the rice a rich colour and flavour.